Gertrude Sinha Hirsch

-Gertrude Sinha (née Hirsch) (15 June 1911 – 5 September 2011) was an Austrian-born artist and children's art educator who lived the majority of her life in India.
+Gertrude Sinha (née Hirsch; 15 June 1911 – 5 September 2011) was an Austrian-born artist and children's art educator who spent the majority of her life in India.

 Early life

 Gertrude Hirsch was born on 15 June 1911 in Vienna, Austria.
-Her brother, Leopold, was one year older than she was, and they grew up as a tight-knit family in the Landstraße District.
-Her father, Markus Hirsch, was a businessman and her mother, Margarethe Hirsch (née Rebenwurzel) supported the family through her domestic labour at home.
+Her older brother, Leopold, was one year her senior, and the siblings grew up in a close-knit family in the Landstraße district.
+Her father, Markus Hirsch, was a businessman, while her mother, Margarethe Hirsch (née Rebenwurzel), supported the household through domestic work.
 As a child, Gertrude was educated in German, Italian, French, and English.

 Art studies in Vienna

-Sinha demonstrated a talent for art as a child, and in October 1926, she was enrolled into Vienna's Kunstgewerbeschule / University of Applied Arts (now die Angewandte).
+Hirsch demonstrated a talent for art as a child, and in October 1926 she enrolled in Vienna's Kunstgewerbeschule / University of Applied Arts (now die Angewandte).

-Her teachers saw Sinha as a talented and hard-working student.
-Her student transcript cites that she has:"...an exceptional talent for rhythmic creation.
-[She] had an intense need to engage deeply with the problems of modern creation.
+Her teachers regarded her as a talented and diligent student.
+Her transcript states that she had:

+"...an exceptional talent for rhythmic creation.
+[She] had an intense need to engage deeply with the problems of modern creation."
 (Prof Franz Cižek).
-Amazingly industrious, hard working and full of fantasy-talented (Prof Viktor Schufinsky).
-Special talent in graphics, very favourably predisposed and exceptionally striving (Prof Dr Josef Hoffmann).
-Very serious, very tasteful, she has the strength to complete a given task, distinct sense for the line and proportion, good drawer using nature.
-Tasteful in her use of colour, she is an innovative and a sophisticated graphic artist (Prof Wilhelm Müller-Hofmann)".On 23 June 1936, Sinha attended her graduation ceremony from the University of Applied Arts.
-During the ceremony, she was commended for her graphic works and illustrations produced under the direction of Professor Wilhelm Müller Hofmann.
+"Amazingly industrious, hard-working and full of fantasy—talented."
+(Prof Viktor Schufinsky).
+"Special talent in graphics, very favourably predisposed and exceptionally striving."
+(Prof Dr Josef Hoffmann).
+"Very serious, very tasteful, she has the strength to complete a given task, distinct sense for line and proportion, good drawing using nature.
+Tasteful in her use of colour, she is an innovative and sophisticated graphic artist."
+(Prof Wilhelm Müller-Hofmann).

+On 23 June 1936, Hirsch attended her graduation ceremony from the University of Applied Arts.
+During the ceremony, she was commended for her graphic works and illustrations produced under the direction of Professor Wilhelm Müller-Hofmann.

 Post-graduation

-During her art studies, Sinha developed an interest in theosophy and joined a Theosophical Society Lodge in Vienna around 1927.
-There, she began practising meditation and became a vegetarian.
+During her art studies, Hirsch developed an interest in theosophy and joined a Theosophical Society lodge in Vienna around 1927.
+There, she began practising meditation and adopted a vegetarian diet.

-In August 1936, George Arundale, the President of the Theosophical Society, and his wife, Rukmini Devi Arundale, visited Geneva for the Theosophical Society's World Congress.
-Following the Congress, they embarked on an "Eastern Tour" through Europe which commenced in Vienna, where they stayed for four days.
-It was during this time that Sinha met Rukmini Devi who, two years prior, had founded the Annie Besant Memorial School in Madras (now Chennai).
-Devi was looking for teachers, and Sinha was offered a job as an art teacher at the school.
-Sinha travelled to Madras in December 1936.
+In August 1936, George Arundale, president of the Theosophical Society, and his wife, Rukmini Devi Arundale, visited Geneva for the organisation's World Congress.
+Following the Congress, they embarked on an "Eastern Tour" through Europe, commencing in Vienna, where they stayed for four days.

+During this visit, Hirsch met Rukmini Devi, who, two years earlier had founded the Annie Besant Memorial School in Madras (now Chennai).
+Devi was seeking teachers, and Hirsch was offered a position as an art instructor at the school.
+She travelled to Madras in January 1937.